nyahoon-games/ProjectorForLWRP/README.md

 # Important Change History
 ### 1/April/2021
+Added `Terrain Render Flags` property and `Terrains To Be Filtered With Render Flags` property to `Projector For SRP` class.

 `Projector` compnent is no longer visible in Inspector.
 The properties of `Projector` are shown in `Projector For LWRP` component.

 ### 23/Jun/2020